dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 Version History:

 Production (2008-12-31):
+   * Version 3.35 Maintenance update to address issues with immutable strings associated with the SQL Query Bucket, alias name resolution in the Query Frame, and a complete update to data types to remove legacy frameworks.
    * Version 3.34 Maintenance update to address issues with data imports and exports on database tables with rows larger than 100k+ tuples.
                   Creation Preferences General Options for controlling table